 If you want to snap photos here without loads of people in the background, come in the early morning.

-There are several rules that visitors are asked to follow during a visit to the Shah-i-Zinda Mausoleum, namely to dress modestly in respect to the deceased.
-It is also forbidden to take photos next to the tombstones, to sit on them, to speak loudly, to behave badly, to put money on graves, or to sacrifice animals on the graves.
+There are several rules that visitors are asked to follow during a visit to the Shah-i-Zinda Mausoleum, namely to dress modestly with respect to the deceased.
+It is also forbidden to take photos next to the tombstones, sit on them, speak loudly, behave badly, put money on graves, or sacrifice animals on the graves.

 7. Sample the Goods at the Museum of Wine-Making

 The Museum of Wine-Making is less of an actual museum and more of a tasting room.
-There is a large room with some old wine making tools on display that you can wander around before heading into a room with a large central dining table.
+There is a large room with some old winemaking tools on display that you can wander around before heading into a room with a large central dining table.
 Here you’ll get to try 10 different alcoholic beverages for 50,000 UZS per person.
-There are 3 dry wines, 4 dessert wines, 2 brandy’s, and 1 medicinal liquor similar to Jagermeister.
+There are three dry wines, four dessert wines, two brandys, and one medicinal liquor similar to Jagermeister.
 You’ll get some information on the varietals while you sample.

 8. Take a Day Trip to Shakhrisabz

 Shakhrisabz is a small town located about 55 miles south of Samarkand.
 You’ll need to hire a driver for the day, the going rate is generally $40 for two people and the drive takes about an hour and 40 minutes each way.
 You’ll want about two hours to explore the city and your driver will drop you off on one end of the complex and pick you up at the parking lot on the other side.